-As someone who played Warhammer 40,000 Rogue Trader in the late 1980s, I have to admit I’m still a big fan of beakie Space Marines, Squats, Space Pirates and other OOP miniatures from the first edition of Warhammer 40K.
+As someone who played Warhammer 40,000 Rogue Trader (paid link) in the late 1980s, I have to admit I’m still a big fan of beakie Space Marines, Squats, Space Pirates and other OOP miniatures from the first edition of Warhammer 40K.

 So when I recently acquired a ragged but complete copy of Warhammer 40,000 Book of the Astronomican, the first companion book to Warhammer 40,000 Rogue Trader, it was a real kick to discover it included army lists for Space Pirates and Eldar Raiders, as well as for Rogue Trader retinues and the Imperial Army, which apparently recruits almost as many space dwarves as it does human soldiers.

 The Warhammer 40,000 Chapter Approved Book of the Astronomican was published in 1988, a year after the release of Warhammer 40K Rogue Trader.
 This official companion book contains an extensive four-part Spacewolves vs Orks campaign, designed for two or more players, plus a game master!
 This was back when Warhammer 40K incorporated RPG-type elements.